You are here

 Read More ➝

-The Spring 2025 meeting of the Dean’s Advisory Council (DAC) brought together industry leaders, alumni, and faculty to discuss the future of engineering education in an AI-driven world.
+The Spring 2025 meeting of the Dean’s Advisory Council (DAC) brought together industry leaders, faculty and members of the Dean's Student Advisory Council to discuss the future of engineering education in an AI-driven world.
 Under the theme “Reimagining Engineering Education: Designing What’s Next for the Next Generation of AI-Ready Engineers,” the agenda focused on aligning academic innovation with emerging workforce needs.

 Hosted at the Alumni Center, DAC Chair Georges Antoun opened the meeting with remarks on the importance of forward-thinking leadership.
 Dean Ahmed Khattab followed with an update on the College’s current momentum and bold vision for “what’s next” in the college.